rooseveltframework/roosevelt/README.md

 - `ROOSEVELT_VALIDATOR`:
   - Set to `detached` to force the HTML validator to run as a detached background process.
   - Set to `attached` to force the HTML validator to run as an attached process.
+- `ROOSEVELT_AUTOKILLER`:
+  - Set to `on` to spawn a process to kill the HTML validator if it is running in the background and idle for more than a certain amount of time.
+The timeout can be configured in [app behavior params](https://github.com/rooseveltframework/roosevelt#app-behavior-parameters).
+  - Set to `off`to disable the HTML validator autokiller.

 Environment variable precedence: